masoncusack/BuildYourOwnAPI/README.md

 There is also a `requirements.txt` file which contains everything you need to run the code.
 If wishing to run the Python code locally (before building with docker, which will do this for you), use the command `pip install -r requirements.txt` from the `/app` directory in your favourite terminal.

-&gt; Incidentally, the `DOCKERFILE` inside the `/app` directory will do this automatically on local builds and first deployment, meaning the deployment of new functionalities can take a short time to kick in.
+> Incidentally, the `DOCKERFILE` inside the `/app` directory will do this automatically on local builds and first deployment, meaning the deployment of new functionalities can take a short time to kick in.
 We'll come back to that later.

 Anyway, after some installs, you should now be set up to run the code locally.